Aubrey Davis Park Trail Safety Improvements Project

 Dogs should have a fenced unleashed dog leash area.
 My dog thrives in these areas and so do I - love meeting people here.

-Shelly Bowman about 2 years ago
+Shelly Bowman almost 3 years ago

 Bikes should continue to be allowed to use the park and paths.
 Unleashed dogs cause the biggest safety hazard in this area.
 There should be a fenced in area where dogs can roam freely without concern.
 The paths may also benefit from small alcoves where walkers who run into friends can stand by the side of the path without impeding the flow of other users including bikers.
 Including a separate gravel trail may provide walkers with a bike free area for those that prefer this.

-Tsoeprono about 2 years ago
+Tsoeprono almost 3 years ago

 Aubry Davis is a small park and full of kids, dogs and pedestrians.
 I would avoid encouraging bikers to use the trail, instead a bike protected lane can be created on West Mercer way to north mercer way around the Roanoke and over to connect to the i-90 trail or to the other side of North Mercer way.

-Micky about 2 years ago
+Micky almost 3 years ago

 I'm commenting on behalf of Cascade Bicycle Club, which advocates for the safety of people who bike or want to.
 I'm including comments that we provided to the city at the start of this planning process.
 Those comments still hold true today as this conversation moves forward.
 In short, it is possible to safely accommodate people who walk, bike and roll on the trail through best practice design and engineering.
 This trail is an important asset to Mercer island and the region.